Longevity escape velocity: Predictions

 Ray Kurzweil predicts that longevity escape velocity will be reached before humanity realizes it.
 In 2018, he predicted that it would be reached in 10–12 years, meaning that the milestone would occur around 2028–2030.
 In 2024, writing in The Economist, Kurzweil revised his prediction to 2029–2035 and explained how AI would help to simulate biological processes.

 Aubrey de Grey has similarly predicted that humanity has a 50 percent chance of reaching longevity escape velocity in the mid-to-late 2030s.

 When asked about reaching longevity escape velocity, the American geneticist George Church answered: "I wouldn't be surprised if 2050 would be a point."

 The Australian geneticist David A. Sinclair believes that the first human who will live to 150 years has already been born.

+Criticism

+Critics of the concept argue that reaching longevity escape velocity would merely be an observation based on statistical data of a population's life expectancy; it neither means that everyone in a given population will have widespread access to the technology required to rejuvenate themselves nor that all non-aging-related causes of death will be eradicted.